Social Media KPI – Top 4 KPIs Businesses Need To Know

 Average Engagement Rate

 These smaller metrics alone are not nearly as important as all of them combined.
-When you consider all these metrics as one big picture, engagement turns into a highly-valued social media kpi.
-Your client’s average engagement rate is all engagements relative to their number of followers
+When you consider all these metrics as one big picture, engagement turns into a highly-valued social media KPI.
+Your average engagement rate is all engagements relative to their number of followers

 [(likes + clicks + comments + mentions + shares) / number of followers] / 100

-Social Media Marketing is about targeting the right audience and acquiring new customers for your clients.
-Customer behavior will be the biggest determinant of their future ROI, so it’s not something to ignore.
+Social Media Marketing is about targeting the right audience and acquiring new customers.
+Customer behavior will be the biggest determinant of your future ROI, so it’s not something to ignore.

 Customer Lifetime Value (CLV)

 Your CLV will indicate whether your social strategy execution is successful.
-Yes, CLV is typically used as a financial metric, but you marketing gurus can utilize it too!
+Yes, CLV is typically used as a financial metric.
 CLV essentially estimates how much revenue will be brought in by a customer.
-Because 80% of revenue comes from 20% of customers, it’s important to be delivering targeted content to the 20% of your client’s customers who are spending the big money.
+Because 80% of revenue comes from 20% of customers, it’s important to be delivering targeted content to the 20% of your customers who are spending the big money.